Vancouver Aquarium in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 There are over 65,000 animals and 30 exhibits!
 These exhibits and galleries cover aquatic creatures and locations from British Columbia to around the world!
 Here is a list of some of the exhibits and galleries:

-The Vancouver Aquarium has so many exhibits and galleries.
+The Vancouver Aquarium has so many experiences, exhibits and galleries.
 Here are some of the main ones:

 Marine Mammal Rescue Exhibit